mrlaliff93/minimal-mistakes/_posts/2010-08-05-rhetological_fallacies.md

 ## **Appeal to Incredulity** ##

 ![image-left](http://i.imgur.com/bOO5BVJ.png){: .align-left}
-Because a claim sounds unbelievable, it must not be true.
+Because a claim sounds impossible or unbelievable, then it must not be true.

-*“It is impossibe that Jesus could walked on water.
-Do you even learn physics in schoo?"*
+*“It is impossibe when someone says that Jesus could walked on water.
+Do they even learn physics in schoo?"*